-That was until Kobe Bryant lit the Toronto Raptors on fire on January 22, 2006 in the greatest single-game performance in modern NBA history.
+That was until Kobe Bryant burned the Toronto Raptors on January 22, 2006 in one of the greatest single-game performances in NBA history.
 As the Lakers scored a 122-104 comeback victory at home, Bryant finished with 81 points on 28-of-46 shooting, including 7-of-13 from 3-point range, and 18-of-20 from the foul line.
 The accomplishment stunned even Bryant himself.

 "Not even in my dreams," Bryant said.
 "That was something that just happened.
 It's tough to explain.
 It's just one of those things.

 "It really hasn't, like, set in for me.
 It's about the `W,' that's why I turned it on.
 It turned into something special.
 To sit here and say I grasp what happened, that would be lying."